 Unprimed MDF is not only unsuitable for painting since it is not water-resistant, but it will also soak up more paint than a primed surface.
 To avoid this, ensure that the surface is well-primed before painting and that the artwork is properly sealed afterward.
 I’ll say it again: prime all sides of MDF and use a respirator whenever you sand or cut it.
 For $14 on Amazon, you can get 30 6′′ MDF boards.

 The easiest way is to buy pre-primed wooden panels.
-But you may still want to sand them more to get a smoother surface.
+But you may still want to sand them using a fine-grit sandpaper to get a smoother surface.

 Here is the full step-by-step wood priming process I made a separate article about, but here I will guide you briefly through it.